 Your Home Share Coordinator is available to you to address any concerns you may have or help answer any questions in between visits and check-ins.
 You may contact your Home Share Coordinator anytime a concern arises.
 Please also be sure to refer to the CCSS Policy and Procedures Manual, as this resource can help answer many questions you may have and walk you through procedures to complete requirements.

 You are also responsible for contacting your Home Share Coordinator anytime a reportable incident takes place involving the person you support.
-Please see our Incident Reporting policy here.
+Please see our Incident Reporting policy here: hs040 Incident reporting.
 You must notify your Home Share Coordinator regarding any changes to your home environment, any travel plans you may have involving the person you support, any changes to the person’s health or any interruption or change to services.

 How do I complain if I have concerns?